Rob Cooper: Coaching career

 Cooper earned a graduate assistant coach position at Miami for the 1995 season before moving to Wake Forest for the 1996 season.
 He then coached for two seasons at Tulane, where he helped lead the Green Wave to a conference regular season crown in 1997 and an NCAA berth in 1998.
 He then returned to Sacramento City College, serving as an assistant coach and recruiting coordinator for five seasons.

 Cooper then served one season as an assistant at Oral Roberts before being named head coach at Wright State.
 In nine seasons, Cooper led the Raiders to seven 30-win seasons, two Horizon League and three Horizon League baseball tournament championships, and three NCAA Division I Baseball Championship appearances.
 Prior to his arrival, the Raiders had finished six of the previous seven seasons with losing records.

 In August 2013, Cooper was named head coach at Penn State, a similar rebuilding job to what he faced at Wright State.
 In May 2023, Cooper resigned as Head coach at Penn State after ten seasons.
 In August 2023, he was named as director of program development for the University of Miami baseball team.

 On June 3, 2025, Cooper was announced as a coach for the United States national under-18 baseball team's development program in Cary, North Carolina.
+In 2026, Cooper was named head coach of the Cotuit Kettleers, a collegiate summer baseball team in the Cape Cod Baseball League.